ooohtv/o3h-module-server/README.md

 `--https` or `-s` — Serve using https.
 You'll need a `key.pem` and `cert.pem` file; instructions to generate them will be provided if not found.

-`--cache` or `-c` — Allows files to be cached by the device, simulating real-world loading.
-Defaults to false, for development purposes.
+`--no-cache` or `-H` — By default, files are served with caching, simulating real-world loading.
+Use this flag to disable caching.